simonweisenhorn/simonweisenhorn.github.io/index.md

 # Welcome to my home page!

-## My name is Simon Weisenhorn!
+## Author: Simon Weisenhorn

-This is for my ST 558 Class
+Hello!
+I am a current graduate student at NCSU, where I am finishing up my master's in statistics.
+This blog is an assignment for my ST 558 class and is where I will showcase what I have learned in data science!